 Subject to specific exceptions and restrictions outlined in the 2016 Plan, Options are not assignable, and will terminate if a person ceases to be an Eligible Person for any reason other than death or an employee being terminated without cause, and their Options will be cancelled upon the earlier of 30 days after ceasing to be an Eligible Person, and the expiry date of the Option.
 In the case of the termination of an employee without cause, the Option will be cancelled upon the earlier of 90 days after ceasing to be an Eligible Person, and the expiry date of the Option.
+In the case of the an Eligible Person, and the expiry date of the Option.
 In the case of the death of the Eligible Person, the Option will be cancelled after twelve (12) months following the date of death.